tferracina/ArDCA-Python/writeup.typ

 === Ising Model
 The Ising model @ising1925 describes a system of spins $sigma_i$ arranged on a lattice.
 Each spin can take one of two possible values:
 $
-  sigma_i in {+1, -1}
+  sigma_i in {+1, -1}.
 $
-The Hamiltonian function, which represents the energy, of a spin configuration ${sigma_i}$ is
+The Hamiltonian function, which represents the energy, of a spin configuration ${sigma}$ is
 $
   H_("Ising")({sigma}) = -J sum_(angle.l i, j angle.r) sigma_i sigma_j - h sum_i sigma_i,
 $
 where $J$ is the coupling constant calculated over nearest-neighbor pairs (represented by $angle.l i, j angle.r$) that defines the strength between paired interactions.
 The $h$ term is the external magnetic field acting on the spins.
 At thermal equilibrium, the probability of a configuration is given by the Boltzmann distribution:
 $
   P({sigma}) = 1 / Z exp(-beta H_"Ising" ({sigma})),
 $